pi-kappa-devel/diseq/cran-comments.md

 # Changes in version 0.4.4

-* Added deprecation warning in documentation and on package loading.
+* Added deprecation warnings in documentation and on package loading.

 # Test Environments and Results (version 1.0.1)
 ## Windows